November 2, 2020

 Sumatran Orang-utan Interesting Facts and Features

-The Sumatran Orang-utan (along with the Bornean Orang-utan) is one of Humans' closest living relatives and we in fact share 96.4% of our DNA with them.
-Sumatran Orang-utans are in fact so man-like in both their appearance and behaviours that their native Malaysian name Orang Hutan literally means "Person of the Forest".
-Although both Orang-utan species are very solitary primates, the Sumatran Orang-utan is actually more sociable than it's slightly larger cousin as they are seen more often in family groups and gathering in areas where there is food or fresh water in abundance.
+The Sumatran Orang-utan (along with the Bornean Orang-utan and the Tapanuli Orang-utan) is one of Humans’ closest living relatives and we in fact share 96.4% of our DNA with them.
+Sumatran Orang-utans are in fact so man-like in both their appearance and behaviours that their native Malaysian name Orang Hutan literally means “Person of the Forest”.
+Although all three Orang-utan species are very solitary primates, the Sumatran Orang-utan is actually more sociable than its slightly larger cousin in Borneo as they are seen more often in family groups and gathering in areas where there is food or fresh water in abundance.
 Like a number of other great apes, Sumatran Orang-utans are highly intelligent animals that are known to use tools in the wild including using sticks for extracting honey and putting leaves on their hands and feet to protect them in thorny vegetation.
 The exact skills seem to be dependent on the individual population suggesting skills are taught to young rather than being inherited.

 Sumatran Orang-utan Relationship with Humans